Highlander-Space-Program/daqserver-doc/src/Remote_Access.md

   3. You will see instructions telling you how to install CISCO Anyconnect VPN client.
   4. Download the client and install it.
   5. Open the client and enter `vpn.ucr.edu` as the VPN endpoint where the client will connect to.
+  6. Login using the same username and password from `vpn.ucr.edu`
-  6. Click "Connect" and you should be connected to the UCR VPN after a few seconds.
+  7. Click "Connect" and you should be connected to the UCR VPN after a few seconds.
 </details>

 <details>